On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Applications and Extensions

+The proof is given in Appendix~\ref{proof:thm_Tbound}.
 In this bound, we observe that if the optimization parameters (such as $\alpha, \beta, n(t), w(0), T, d$) and loss function are fixed, the generalization error bound is easy to calculate by using the parameters given above.
-Also note that our assumptions do not require that the noise is Gaussian distributed or the loss function $\ell(w,z)$ is convex, this generality provides a possibility to tackle a wider range of optimization problems.
-However, in many cases the generalization error does not fully reflect the effectiveness of the hypothesis if $W(T) \neq W_{\ERM}$.
-One can further provide an excess risk upper bound by utilizing the proposition 3 in \cite{schmidt_convergence_2011} with the assumption of strongly convex loss function, which guarantees the convergence of hypothesis.
+Also note that our assumptions do not require that the noise is Gaussian distributed or the loss function $\ell(w,z)$ is convex; this generality provides a possibility to tackle a wider range of optimization problems.